-The proposed development being undertaken relates to Belgrove House, on the south side of Euston Road, lies in the Kings Cross/St Pancras Conservation Area.
-It occupies the entire urban block defined by Euston Road to the north, St Chad's Street and Argyle Square to the south, Belgrove Street to the west and Crestfield Street to the east.
+Belgrove House occupies the entire urban block defined by Euston Road to the north, St Chad's Street and Argyle Square to the south, Belgrove Street to the west and Crestfield Street to the east.
 It is an unremarkable 3 storey high brick faced building with a flat roof and a basement.
 The building is in use as a storage facility (and has been for many years), and there are three low quality retail units at the northern end facing Euston Road